cloudwalk/brlc-multisig/docs/documentation.md

 ### [`MultiSigWalletFactory.sol`](../contracts/MultiSigWalletFactory.sol)

-Function `deployNewWallet` - creates new non-upgradeable instance of multisig wallet.
+Function `deployNewWallet` - creates new non-upgradeable instance of multi-signature wallet.
 Emits a `NewWallet` event.

 <ul>
     <li>Reverts if the array of owners is empty.</li>